-22 In accordance with the removal of DTEF references from many other Commission regulations, the proposed "Member" definition would not include DTEF references currently in the definition of "Member of a registered entity" found in CEA section 1a(34).
+$^{22}$ In accordance with the removal of DTEF references from many other Commission regulations, the proposed "Member" definition would not include DTEF references currently in the definition of "Member of a registered entity" found in CEA section 1a(34).
 See 7 U.S.C.
 1a(34).

-over nonfinancial energy commodity swaps.
+"trading facility" until the Commission enters into an MOU with FERC and publishes rules defining the scope of its jurisdiction over nonfinancial energy commodity swaps.
 As explained in the Proposal, the definitions proposed for each of those terms are identical to their statutory definitions under the CEA.
 The Commission may further define these terms in the future if necessitated by an MOU with FERC or by Commission rules defining the scope of its jurisdiction over nonfinancial energy commodity swaps.

 With respect to the ETA's assertion that SEFs should not be deemed "registered entities," the Commission notes that SEFs are already deemed "registered entities" under section 1a(40) of the CEA.
-Lastly, the term "member," as defined under the CEA, includes "with respect to a registered entity an individual, association, partnership, corporation or trust having trading privileges on the registered entity."23 Accordingly, the CEA considers participants on a SEF "members" by virtue of their having trading privileges on the SEF.
-For the foregoing reasons, the Commission is adopting the definitions of "registered entity," "'organized exchange,' "electronic trading facility," "trading facility," and "member" as proposed.
+Lastly, the term "member," as defined under the CEA, includes "with respect to a registered entity . . . an individual, association, partnership, corporation or trust . . . having trading privileges on the registered entity."
+Accordingly, the CEA considers participants on a SEF "members" by virtue of their having trading privileges on the SEF.
+For the foregoing reasons, the Commission is adopting the definitions of "registered entity," "organized exchange," "electronic trading facility," "trading facility," and "member" as proposed.